 This issue is made complicated by the fact that countries have not emitted equal amounts of greenhouse gases.
-Some countries - in the Global North - have been burning fossil fuels in large quantities for a long time while other countries - in the Global South - haven't.
+Some countries - in the Global North, where the UK is - have been burning fossil fuels in large quantities for a long time while other countries - in the Global South, where Burkina Faso is - haven't.
 We saw in slide 1 that the average person in the UK has carbon emissions of 28 times the average person in Burkina Faso.
 At the same time, the average wealth per person of the UK is 52 times greater than the average wealth per person of Burkina Faso.

-There is usually a connection like this between burning fossil fuels and a country's wealth.
-And although inequalities exist in every country, overall the wealthy countries that have been burning the largest quantities of fossil fuels for the longest haven't yet been affected by the climate crisis as severely as the less wealthy countries who haven't.
+There is usually a connection like this between burning fossil fuels and a country's wealth, because many countries burned fossil fuels as they industrialised their economies and built up their wealth.
+And although inequalities exist in every country, overall the wealthy countries that have been burning the largest quantities of fossil fuels over the last three hundred years haven't yet been affected by the climate crisis as severely as the less wealthy countries who haven't.